sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 If you do not properly configure secure etcd communication, your Sensu configuration will be vulnerable to unauthorized manipulation via etcd client connections.
 {{% /notice %}}

-To properly secure etcd communication, replace the default parameter values in your backend store configuration in `/etc/sensu/backend.yml` as follows:
+To properly secure etcd communication, replace the default configuration option values in your backend store configuration in `/etc/sensu/backend.yml` as follows:

 1. Replace the placeholder with the path to your certificate and key for the `etcd-cert-file` and `etcd-key-file` to secure client communication:
 {{< code yml >}}